jlevy/atom-flowmark/README.md

 ![Flowmark menu](images/flowmark-menu.png)

-## Why Also Auto-Wrap Lines in Markdown?
+## Why Auto-Wrap Lines in Markdown?

 The real challenge of collaborative editing in Markdown (and I’ve seen this a lot with projects of my own, like [TAOCL](https://github.com/jlevy/the-art-of-command-line)) is